j316chuck/chess_rl/src/engines/prompt_3.md

   - This move improves the knight's position, but without the check, it doesn't gain a tempo or create immediate threats.

 **Conclusion:**
 The move 1...Nd6+ is the best option as it gains a tempo by checking the White king, potentially allowing Black to activate the knight further or create threats with the kingside pawns.
 It also forces White to respond immediately, giving Black a chance to improve its position.
+Translating to UCI format, the best move is c8d6.

 **Best Move in UCI Format:**